eeshan56/Word-Prediction/README.md

   1) Install tensorflow.
 Follow the instructions on the website: https://www.tensorflow.org/install/
-  2) Install nltk and gensim as mentioned above
+  2) Install nltk and gensim as mentioned above (Install using pip)